conduktor/conduktor-docs/docs/platform/testing/getting-started/install-the-testing-agent.md

 ---
 sidebar_position: 2
-title: Install the Testing Agent
+title: Setup the Testing Agent
 description: The testing agent ensures you can reach clusters securely and with isolation.
 Set it up to enable testing.
 ---